-(Click here to read our NCLEX-RN Exam Review & Study Guide).
+(Click to read our NCLEX-RN Exam Review & Study Guide).

 3. Completing LNC Certification

-The majority of Legal Nurse Consultants choose to pursue LNC certification through the American Association of Legal Nurse Consultants.
-Though this is not a requirement, certification helps candidates separate themselves from others in a very competitive field, exhibiting knowledge and dedication.
-Eligibility for the exam requires a minimum of five years of experience as an RN along with 2,000 hours of legal medical consulting.
+Most Legal Nurse Consultants pursue LNC certification through the American Association of Legal Nurse Consultants.
+Though this is not a requirement, certification helps candidates separate themselves from others in a competitive field, exhibiting knowledge and dedication.
+Eligibility for the exam requires a minimum of five years of RN experience and 2,000 hours of legal medical consulting.

 Legal Nurse Consultant Salaries

-Legal Nurse Consultants salaries can vary dramatically based on employer or location.
-For example, here are some of the top employing states for Legal Nurse Consultants.
+Legal Nurse Consultant salaries vary based on employer or location.
+For example, here are some of the top-paying cities for Legal Nurse Consultants.

 Job Outlook for Critical Care Nurses

-Although the U.S. Bureau of Labor Statistics does not report the specific job outlook projections for Legal Nurse Consultants, they note that overall employment for other comparable nursing occupations is projected to increase by 45% through 2029, which is faster than the average for all occupations (4%).
+Although the US Bureau of Labor Statistics does not report the specific job outlook projections for Legal Nurse Consultants, they note that overall employment for other comparable nursing occupations is projected to increase by 45% through 2030, which is faster than the average for all occupations (8%).

-Are you ready to start your career as a Legal Nurse Consultants?
+Are you ready to start your career as a Legal Nurse Consultant?

-If you’re the individual who feels comfortable in legal-based environments, ranging from law offices to courtrooms, and has a talent for observing and evaluating a myriad of medical/clinical processes and procedures, the role of a Legal Nurse Consultant could suit you well.
+If you feel comfortable in legal-based environments, ranging from law offices to courtrooms, and have a talent for observing and evaluating myriad medical/clinical processes and procedures, the role of a Legal Nurse Consultant could suit you well.